Camping

 (updated: 28 June 2023)

 With the panel connected to the power box, I started off by running the fridge in MAX mode until the freezer compartment reached 0°C, then switched to ECO mode.
 At this stage, the available battery capacity had dropped to 97%, which I thought was really good.
-During the course of the day (with the panels not being in an optimum position), the available battery capacity hovered around 99%.
+During the course of the day (with the panel not being in an optimum position), the available battery capacity hovered around 99%.

 Overnight, the available battery capacity dropped to 49%, which is in line with my earlier tests with the fridge running from the Jackery 500 (50% net loss).